ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/subscription-task.markdown

 {NOTE: }

-* Data subscriptions are task that automatically send certain documents to a subscribed client, called the "subscription worker".
+* A **Data Subscription** is a task that automatically sends certain documents to a subscribed client, called the "subscription worker".

-* This page explains how to create a subscription on the server side using the Studio.
+* This page explains how to create a subscription task on the server side using the Studio.

 * In this page:
   * [Subscription Task Definition](../../../../studio/database/tasks/ongoing-tasks/subscription-task#subscription-task-definition)